 Niles in Alameda County, California — The American West (Pacific Coastal)

 Location.
-37° 34.598′ N, 121° 58.676′ W. Marker is in Niles, California, in Alameda County.
-Marker is on Niles Boulevard near J Street, on the right when traveling east.
+37° 34.596′ N, 121° 58.597′ W. Marker is in Niles, California, in Alameda County.
+Marker can be reached from Niles Boulevard near J Street.
+Marker is located at the eastern end of the parking lot next to the Niles Merchants Association Railroad Car Office.
 Touch for map.
-Marker is at or near this postal address: 37611 Niles Boulevard, Fremont CA 94536, United States of America.
+Marker is at or near this postal address: 37701 Niles Boulevard, Fremont CA 94536, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2009, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 1,259 times since then and 12 times this year.
-Photos: 1, 2. submitted on November 12, 2009, by Syd Whittle of El Dorado Hills, California.
-3. submitted on March 17, 2013, by Barry Swackhamer of Brentwood, California.
+This page was last revised on December 22, 2019.
+This page originally submitted on November 13, 2009, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 1,935 times since then and 19 times this year.
+Last updated on December 22, 2019, by VK Wong of San Francisco, California.
+Photos: 1, 2, 3. submitted on November 13, 2009, by Syd Whittle of El Dorado Hills, California.
+4. submitted on September 12, 2008, by Syd Whittle of El Dorado Hills, California.